metablaster/WindowsFirewallRuleset/README.md

 1. computers on network
 2. installed programs
 3. users on system
-4. network configuration etc.
+4. network configuration
+5. managing firewall etc.

 - Meaning this project is a good base to easily extend your firewall and include more rules.
-- Currently there are some 650+ firewall rules included.
+- Currently there are some 650+ firewall rules included, 9 modules with 50+ functions, random scripts and useful documentation.
 - You can choose which rulles you want, and apply only those or apply them all with master script to your firewall.
 - All the rules are loaded into Local Group Policy (GPO), giving you full power over the default windows firewall.